Nextpoint File Room

 If you would like those files sorted with IMG_1000 after IMG_999, then files should be named with leading zeros (IMG_0999).

-To determine whether you are uploading to the correct folder, check the folder name in the breadcrumb navigation above the drag and drop box.
+To determine whether you are uploading to the correct folder, check the folder name in the breadcrumb navigation above your file list.

 When you're ready to import your data into Discovery or Litigation from your file room, follow instructions here.